cesarvr/keycloak-bible-openshift/prometheus/README.md

 To expose RHSSO/Keycloak metrics to Prometheus we need the [keycloak-metrics-spi](https://github.com/aerogear/keycloak-metrics-spi) plugin, this powerful plugin expose to Prometheus Keycloak/RHSSO events such as logins and errors, and in the other hand you can see observe JVM telemetry data.

-## Building Metrics Module
+## Metrics Module

 The enterprise way to build this module is to write a Jenkins pipeline job to build the JAR and push it to a repository like Nexus.

 ![nexus](https://github.com/cesarvr/keycloak-examples/blob/master/docs/Screenshot%202019-05-29%20at%2013.15.57.png?raw=true)

-Once we push the JAR file to Nexus we can modify our RHSSO deployment configuration to install this module before as part of the container initialization.
+Once we push the JAR file to Nexus we can modify our RHSSO deployment configuration to install this module via copying over the network or using a ConfigMap.

-I personally didn’t have the patience nor the compute resources (almost 4 GB+) to install and configure those two packages.
-So I came up the creative solution of crafting a container to do this two operations (build & serve) in just 200 MiB.
+I didn’t have the patience to configure Jenkins or the compute resources (almost 4 GB+) to install those two packages.
+So I just hack a container to encapsulate this two operations (build & serve) in a container, consuming only 200 MiB RAM.

 ![hack](https://github.com/cesarvr/keycloak-examples/blob/master/docs/Screenshot%202019-05-29%20at%2013.15.46.png?raw=true)

-### Deploy
+### Building The Module

 If you want to create the Nexus + Jenkins you can just jump to the install section.
 To create this **magic container** you need to execute this script: